Chapter 7 Bankruptcy for LLCs: Everything You Need to Know

 When an LLC files for bankruptcy, the bankruptcy trustee will liquidate all the company's assets and distribute them to creditors.
 This will be done according to the priority stipulated in the U.S. Bankruptcy Code.

-• Assets are fairly distributed among creditors
+• That LLC assets are fairly distributed among creditors

-• Collection efforts by creditors are stopped
+• That collection efforts by creditors are stopped

 Unlike in a personal bankruptcy, there are no property exemptions when a small business files for bankruptcy.
 You should also note that LLCs don't receive a debt discharge.
 A discharge will not be necessary because the company will cease to exist after liquidation, making it impossible for creditors to collect any remaining debts.